HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 -   **When to use**

-    Deals with generated SQL statements and the internal flow in the HCL Portal database layer.
+    Use to deal with generated SQL statements and the internal flow in the HCL WebEngine database layer.

--   **Trace String**
+-   **Trace string**

     ```
     com.ibm.wps.datastore.*=all: